AkashMasterBranch/StartingOffWithGit-Github/README.md

 ---
 vim?
 ---
-Command Line Basics
----
-- You can use "cd" with just the name of the file to move into this directory or use "cd .." to move to previous directory.
-- Use "dir" to see the files in the directory if you need to.
-Alternatively, use ls -la to see the file names of all files along with their permissions and including hidden files starting with a period.
----

 Other Useful Commands
 ---
 - git push :  Updates github with new code changes from your clone (from git to github) - own branch